andreasgerstmayr/fava-dashboards/README.md

 It can contain Jinja template syntax to access the `panel` and `ledger` variables described below (example: use `{{ledger.ccy}}` to access the first configured operating currency).
 The query results can be accessed via `panel.queries[i].result`, where `i` is the index of the query in the `queries` field.
 Note: Additionally to the Beancount query, Fava's filter bar further filters the available entries of the ledger.

+Common code for utility functions can be defined in the dashboards configuration file, either inline in `utils.inline` or in an external file defined in `utils.path`.

 **HTML, echarts and d3-sankey panels:**
 The `script` field must contain valid JavaScript code.